 📊 Evaluations

-At SCCCMH, we believe in the power of annual employee evaluations for all employees, fostering growth and collaboration, with a deadline before March 1st.
+At SCCCMH, we believe in the value of annual employee evaluations for all employees, fostering growth and collaboration.
 Our commitment is to ensure that these performance reviews are not only interactive and timely but also effective and meaningful, guiding us all on our journey toward excellence.

 For more information about the employee evaluation process, please see Personnel: Employee Annual Assessment, Policy #06-001-0030.